 MOS-LQOs > [TBD] in narrowband

 MOS-LQOs > [TBD] in wideband

+MOS-LQOs > [TBD] in super-wideband

+MOS-LQOs > [TBD] in fullband

 NOTE 1 –The purpose of this test is limited to verification of a proper implementation of the speech encoding operation.
 Speech processing in the terminal is necessary to compensate a number of acoustic aspects.
 The processing, while used to provide a suitable user experience, may not result in the highest MOS-LQOs score for a given speech codec operating point.
 Examples of such processing include, but are not limited to: (1) filtering to compensate for acoustic path loss from the MRP to the microphone, (2) Use of automatic gain control to compensate for soft talkers, loud talkers, variations of positioning, (3) Presence of noise suppression.